danjac/radiofeed-app/README.md

 You should ensure the `SECRET_KEY` is sufficiently random: run the `generate_secret_key` custom Django command to create a suitable random string.
 In production it's also a good idea to set `ADMIN_URL` to something other than the default _admin/_.

 A `Procfile` is provided for Heroku-like deployments (including Dokku, Railway etc).

+Once you have access to the Django Admin, you should configure the default Site instance with the correct production domain.

 ### Crons